Skip to main content

 What is Content Score?

 Content Score is a numerical value that ranges from 0 to 100, which is a metric used at Surfer to help you understand how well optimized your content is in the eyes of Google compared to your competitors.
-It represents the quality and relevancy of the website's content in reference to a given keyword.
+It represents the quality and relevancy of the website's content about a given keyword.

 In general, a score between: